pomber/ch-v1-inngest/content/getting-started.ch.md

 ![Inngest Dev Server](/dev-server-test-event-console.png)

-## !steps Inspect event logs locally
+## !!steps Inspect event logs locally

 The event is sent to Inngest (which is running locally) and automatically executes your function in the background!
 You can see the new function's execution logged in the [stream tab](http://localhost:8288/stream).